olton/metroui/.junie/guidelines.md

     - Look at the LESS (CSS)) file (e.g., `component-name.less` or `component-name.css`) to understand:
         - CSS variables (usually defined in `:root` and `.dark-side` selectors)
         - Available CSS classes and their purpose

+    - Look at the HTML examples in `examples/` to see how the component is used in practice.
+    - Look the component test files (e.g., `component-name.test.js`) to see how the component is tested.

 2. **Create the README.md File**:
     - Use the structure outlined above